spex-xray/spex-help/source/reference/commands/egrid.rst

 Finally, the default energy grid at startup of SPEX is a logarithmic grid between 0.001 and 100 keV, with 8192 energy bins.

 .. warning:: When a dataset is already loaded, the egrid command overwrites the model grid set by the response matrix.
 This can cause problems when convolving the model spectrum with the matrix.
-Therefore, if you need a special energy grid (for instance, extended energy range needed for photoionisation models such as pion), first issue the egrif command, and after that read your data files.
+Therefore, if you need a special energy grid (for instance, extended energy range needed for photoionisation models such as pion), first issue the egrid command, and after that read your data files.

 Syntax
 ~~~~~~